-For Women, a Pay Gap Could Lead to a Retirement Gap
+Pay Gap Could Lead to a Gap in Retirement Savings for Women

 Women in the workforce generally earn less than men.
 While the gender pay gap is narrowing, it is still significant.
 The difference in wages, coupled with other factors, can lead to a shortfall in retirement savings for women.